isovector/certainty-by-construction/src/book/1-agda.lagda.md

   not⅋ x = {! !}
 ```

-You will notice two things have happened; Agda wrote `x` on the left side of the
+You will notice two things have now happened; Agda wrote `x` on the left side of
-equals sign, and it replaced our `?` with `{! !}`.
-The latter is slightly
+the equals sign, and it replaced our `?` with `{! !}`.
+This latter change is a
-different syntax for a hole that has some benefits, but is a few more keystrokes
+no-op; `?` and `{! !}` are different syntax for the same thing---a hole.
+As a
-for a human to type for themselves.
-The reader playing along at home will also
+reader playing at home, you will also have noticed Agda's info panel has
-have noticed the "visible goal" in the info panel has changed from
+changed, updating our "visible" goal from

 ```info
 ?1 : Bool → Bool